gurditsingh/hydeout/_posts/test.md

 	**Lets understand with Example**:

  - In First run we insert 1million records and spark generates unique 1million surrogate keys.
  - In Second run we insert 1 million records with append mode it generates duplicates surrogates keys.

 	**What is the reason for this massive amount of surrogates keys collisions/duplication ?**
 	The thing is with monotonically increasing ID is, it returns a number between zero and some upper bound.
-And it only guarantees that the numbers are increased monotonically.
+And it only guarantees that the numbers are unique.
 So there's no guarantee you'll generate the same numbers or won't generate the same for next batches.

 	**Possible Solution :** Since monotonically increasing ID starts with zero, we're going to add max value to it.
 And so we're gonna do this all over again.
 So we will take the max value Plus a range of IDs to generate SK for the second and subsequent attempts and by this we've achieved uniqueness, which is a very important criteria in surrogate keys.